13 September 2019HIV is no longer talked about

 Six volunteer teams - from Jos, Yola, Mangu, Michika, Biu and Potiskum - visited 13 churches during July.
 They shared the gospel with 3,461 people of whom 968 chose to be tested and know their HIV status.
 Six people tested positive.

-Most of those who tested – 900 - chose to be open with their status and joined life sharing support groups based in their churches.
+Most of those who tested – 900 - chose to be open with their status and joined life sharing support groups in churches able to support these groups.

 Significant numbers made a Christian commitment; 107 were new converts while 708 rededicated their lives to Christ and promised to live according to gospel values.